With Christmas coming up, I’m starting to get party invitations, which is nice.

 Is it short?

-Is it engaging to a first-time listener?
+Will it engage a first-time listener?

 Is it in your own words?